Liberty Jr. High

 Hello.
 Welcome to Mr. Cutright's class website!

 Our Pre-Algebra and Geometry Equals will work on real life math skills including tax, tip, and discounts with percentages/decimals.
+They will be completing worksheets in their packets including Ordering From Infomercials, Saving Up for Big Purchases, Correct Change, and Classified Ads.
+We will also continue working on finding mean, median, and mode.
 We will also tie-in with our grocery/restaurant unit for these exercises We are also supplementing with multiplication Touch Math (Skip Counting) and practice work sheets.
 Our levels range from 2-digit-by-2-digit multiplication to basic facts.
 Several students are utilizing Turbo Math for additional practice.

-Our Basic Equals group will review decimals and fractions and complete worksheets requiring kids to say and/or identify the fraction/decimals.
-We tie decimals in with money (change) and fractions with cooking (measuring cups).
-We will also continue "Touch Money" It is a form of Touch Math that has touch points on each coin to assist your child with counting money.
+Our Basic Equals group will continue "Touch Money" It is a form of Touch Math that has touch points on each coin to assist your child with counting money.
 There are also worksheets that require kids to apply these skills in a variety of scenarios.
-Kids will also continue writing checks and balancing their ledgers.
+Worksheets include reading a sales ad or a flyer and matching the corresponding prices.
+Also, kids will add the cost of two, three, and eventually 4 items from the ads/flyers.
 We continue counting money and telling time.
 Some children will work on telling time to the nearest minute and others in 5-minute intervals.
 Paper money is now introduced and we are combining bills and coins at your child's level.
 We will continue to work on sorting fraction pieces (including halves, thirds, and fourths), defining numerators and denominators, writing fractions and mixed numbers, and proper terminology (thirds, fourths, fifths, etc.).
 We will continue to learn about basic measurements used in cooking and see their relation to fractions (e.g. four 1/4 cups is 1 cup).
 We are supplementing with addition and subtracting practice (mostly single-digit) and utilize Touch Math, manipulative, and other strategies that work best for your child.
 We are also utilizing educational apps for time and money practice, along with play money and clock flash cards.

 We have also begun reading smaller (one page or less) informational articles and are answering 5 questions which can be answered with direct supporting text.
 Therefore, we will also look to have the kids utilize a portion of the question in their answers.